jglev/r-shiny-attendance-checker/README.md

 ## Conditions of use

+### Social conditions

+If you are a martial arts dojo that is interested in using this code, please get in touch with us; we would love to hear from you!
+This app was built for [Old City Aikido](https://www.oldcityaikido.com/, "Old City Aikido website") in Philadelphia, PA, USA, where chief instructor is Jason Perna, 4th dan, Fukushidoin.
+We're curious what other dojos are using for attendance tracking, and would be delighted to hear from you.

+### Legal conditions

 Please see the `LICENSE.txt` file for license information (i.e., the conditions under which you may reuse this app).
 The app is released under a ["BSD 3-Clause License"](https://tldrlegal.com/license/bsd-3-clause-license-(revised) "TLDR Legal: 'BSD 3-Clause License (Revised)'").
 In summary, this means that I have released this app for others to use freely.
 I would appreciate you making changes you make to the code available to the community (preferably through this repository).

 If you would like to arrange a different license, please contact Jacob Levernier at <j@adunumdatum.org>.